 The hardest part of making these Easter scones is crushing the Cadbury Mini Eggs.
 You can either chop them up with a knife (that's what I did) or put them in a bag and crush them with a mallet.

 The second method will help you get any pent up aggression out.

 OK, I lied.
 Really, the hardest part of making these scones is not eating all the Cadbury Mini Eggs before you bake them.

-You'll get experience cutting butter into flour, but don't have to be super precise when it comes to forming the scones.
+You'll get experience cutting butter into flour, but you don't have to be super precise when it comes to forming the scones.
 It's OK if they're not all exactly the same size!

 I think scones have a not-so-great reputation and I'm on a mission to change that!
-Scones aren't just for grandmas!
+I promise they aren't just for grandmas!
 Or for English tea times.